agnwinds/python/docs/sphinx/source/running_sirocco.rst

 -e n
   Where ``n`` is a number, changes the number of errors of a specific type that are allowed to occur before the program gives up.
-For a variety of reasons, errors are expected during Sirocco runs.
+For a variety of reasons, errors are expected during SIROCCO runs.
   Most of these errors are harmless in the sense that they occur rarely.
-  But if an error occurs too often, something is seriously and so Sirocco halts at that point.
+  But if an error occurs too often, something is seriously and so SIROCCO halts at that point.
   The default is :math:`10^{5}` (per process).

 -e_write n